zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 ![](images/CodeCoverageSrcFolder.png)

-In the scope of file, you can look source code. `Coverage` utils would mark row background to red if a code were not executed during running of unit tests.
+In the scope of file, you can look at source code. `Coverage` utils would mark row background to red if a code were not executed during running of unit tests.

 ![](images/CodeCoverageVisualSrc.png)